 Trichomonas, Gonorrhea, and Chlamydia in Pregnancy

 Chlamydia may be associated with preterm delivery, premature rupture of membranes, and low birthweight, although the effect on pregnancy outcome is controversial.
-Chlamydia is not associated with chorioamnionitis or pelvic infection following Cesarean delivery.
+Chlamydia is not associated with chorioamnionitis or pelvic infection following cesarean delivery.
 Neonates are at risk for conjunctivitis and pneumonia.

 Sexual partners should be referred for evaluation, testing, and presumptive treatment.
 Expedited partner treatment is recommended when available and feasible.

 Originally approved November 2015.
-Revised March 2018; Reaffirmed September 2019
+Revised March 2018; Reaffirmed September 2019; Revised May 2021

 ********** Notice Regarding Use ************

-The Foundation for Exxcellence in Women’s Health, Inc (“Foundation”) is committed to accuracy and will review and validate all Pearls on an ongoing basis to reflect current practice.
+The Society for Academic Specialists in General Obstetrics and Gynecology, Inc. (“SASGOG”) is committed to accuracy and will review and validate all Pearls on an ongoing basis to reflect current practice.

 This document is designed to aid practitioners in providing appropriate obstetric and gynecologic care.
-Recommendations are derived from major society guidelines and high quality evidence when available, supplemented by the opinion of the author and editorial board when necessary.
+Recommendations are derived from major society guidelines and high-quality evidence when available, supplemented by the opinion of the author and editorial board when necessary.
 It should not be construed as dictating an exclusive course of treatment or procedure to be followed.

 Variations in practice may be warranted when, in the reasonable judgment of the treating clinician, such course of action is indicated by the condition of the patient, limitations of available resources, or advances in knowledge or technology.
-The Foundation reviews the articles regularly; however, its publications may not reflect the most recent evidence.
+SASGOG reviews the articles regularly; however, its publications may not reflect the most recent evidence.
 While we make every effort to present accurate and reliable information, this publication is provided “as is” without any warranty of accuracy, reliability, or otherwise, either express or implied.
-The Foundation does not guarantee, warrant, or endorse the products or services of any firm, organization, or person.
-Neither the Foundation, the ABOG, SASGOG nor their respective officers, directors, members, employees, or agents will be liable for any loss, damage, or claim with respect to any liabilities, including direct, special, indirect, or consequential damages, incurred in connection with this publication or reliance on the information presented.
+SASGOG does not guarantee, warrant, or endorse the products or services of any firm, organization, or person.
+Neither SASGOG nor its respective officers, directors, members, employees, or agents will be liable for any loss, damage, or claim with respect to any liabilities, including direct, special, indirect, or consequential damages, incurred in connection with this publication or reliance on the information presented.

 Copyright 2021 The Society for Academic Specialists in General Obstetrics and Gynecology, Inc. All rights reserved.
 No re-print, duplication or posting allowed without prior written consent.Back to Search Results